Erasmus+ funding for teachers and schools — explained

 - Ongoing annual funding (no per-project application)

-- Covers course fees, travel, accommodation, daily allowance
+- Eligible costs include course fees, travel, accommodation, daily allowance

 Working with a different Erasmus+ Key Action?
 We can tailor our courses and programmes to fit other funding types too.